helleborus22/Machine-Learning-Project4/README.md

 - User Interface:
-We used Flask and yfinance API to pull the stock quote.
+We used python flask, jQuery and html to create a user interactive dashboard.

 ![Screen Shot 1](/Flask_Stock_Dashboard/image_dashboard/initial_page.png)